Swim back to Cuba Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 Please visit the CDC for updates and suggestions before you travel.
 All medical precautions are the decision of each participant.
 You may also consult a travel clinic that specializes in immunizations and travel updates.
 In Santa Cruz County, we have Dover's Travel Clinic which has received excellent reviews.

 ACCOMMODATIONS: During our visit to Cuba, we plan to stay at "Casas Particulares" which is a phrase for a "private home", owned and operated by a Cuban rather than the government.
 Our private home stays will vary at each location, but you will share a room within a comfortable Cuban home on a double occupancy basis.
-As with a rental home here, living areas and bathrooms will be shared.
+As with a rental home here, living areas will be shared.
 Throughout Cuba it is recommended to place toilet paper in the waste basket as their septic system is generally more delicate than ours.
 When traveling carry a roll of toilet paper with you.
 As we progress through the trip, hold onto Cuban coins to be used in public bathrooms.

 PASSPORTS: Everyone is required to have a current passport for entry into Cuba as well as a Visa.
 We will be contacting you by email regarding your Visa which costs $85 to obtain prior to arrival.
 For passports, It usually takes 6-8 weeks to process.
 For information on obtaining a passport, please visit: http://travel.state.gov/passport/passport_1738.html Most post offices provide the service to process US passports.